gtewksbury/Microsoft-Bot-Framework-HOL/README.md

 [Lab 2 - LUIS](https://github.com/gtewksbury/Microsoft-Bot-Framework-HOL/tree/master/lab%202%20-%20LUIS) provides a detailed walk through of Microsoft's Language Understanding Intelligence Service (aka LUIS), which allows you to integrate natural language processing into your bot.
 An absolute must for building conversational experiences.

-[Lab 3 - Integrate LUIS](https://github.com/gtewksbury/Microsoft-Bot-Framework-HOL) demonstrates how to integrate the .NET Bot Framework cwith LUIS in addition to some basic conversational state management.
+[Lab 3 - Integrate LUIS](https://github.com/gtewksbury/Microsoft-Bot-Framework-HOL) demonstrates how to integrate the .NET Bot Framework with LUIS in addition to some basic conversational state management.

-[Lab 4 - Bot Builder](https://github.com/gtewksbury/Microsoft-Bot-Framework-HOL/tree/master/lab%204%20-%20Bot%20Builder) provides a conceptual overview of the .NET Bot Framework and some of the critical components you'll want to become familiar.
+[Lab 4 - Bot Builder](https://github.com/gtewksbury/Microsoft-Bot-Framework-HOL/tree/master/lab%204%20-%20Bot%20Builder) provides a conceptual overview of the .NET Bot Framework and some of the critical components you'll want to become familiar with.

 [Lab 5 - Dialogs](https://github.com/gtewksbury/Microsoft-Bot-Framework-HOL/tree/master/lab%205%20-%20Dialogs) Outlines some general bot design patterns that I've found to be successful when working with the Bot Framework.